Dover11/iOS-19/README.md

 ------

-### IOS Battery Sharing
+### iOS Battery Sharing
-The wait has ended for the new IOS Battery Sharing feature, Multiple tests and endless hours of research has been put in to finding a way of how to share battery health from one phone to another.
-The new IOS 19 allows people to share battery health with friends and family, This is all a wireless procedure and can be done via WIFI.
+The wait has ended for the new iOS Battery Sharing feature, Multiple tests and endless hours of research has been put in to finding a way of how to share battery health from one phone to another. iOS 19 allows people to share battery health with friends and family, This is all a wireless procedure and can be done via WIFI.